 Spears' investigative work has protected taxpayers, exposed government malfeasance, shined a spotlight on daycare dangers, air pollution, animal welfare, veterans health care and medical malpractice.
 She even got the El Rancho torn down, a Las Vegas landmark-turned-eyesore that was secretly being used as a front for a world-wide investment scam right under the noses of county regulators.

-Darcy has wanted to be a journalist since childhood.
-She attended the University of California, Berkeley where she received a B.A. in Mass Communications and Northwestern University's Medill School of Journalism, where she earned her Masters Degree in Broadcast Journalism.
+Spears has wanted to be a journalist since childhood.
+She attended the University of California, Berkeley where she received a B.A. in Mass Communications, and Northwestern University's Medill School of Journalism, where she earned her Masters Degree in Broadcast Journalism.
 She hails from Los Angeles, CA and worked at CBS in Chicago before relocating to Las Vegas.